top of page

 My name is Malaya Ulan, yet Malaya Ulan is someone I need to become.
 Not someone I am.
 I am not Malaya, free.
 I do not soar or pour myself into others like Ulan.
 I am like ice.
 Frozen, restrained, foreign to the Philippines.
 Yet, I am growing.
 My wings… defrosting.
 Ready to become- Me.

-Poetic essay for Tagong Yaman film
+Poetic essay for Tagong Yaman film by Anito:

 In 1887, Jose Rizal wrote the novel Noli Me Tangere, a novel that inspired the Katipeneros to revolt against Spain after 400 years of oppression.
 In this realistic fictional novel, he created characters that represented Filipino society and one of them is Sisa.